 Let’s face it: we all want a picture-perfect holiday, but at what cost?

-It’s November, and the stores are already decorated for Christmas.
+In November, and the stores are already decorated for Christmas.
 The radio stations couldn’t wait another three weeks to play holiday music.
-The TV commercials are setting the tone for shopping, decorations, Santa’s list and more.
+The TV commercials are setting the tone for shopping, decorations, Santa’s list, and more.

 1. Pay Attention to Your Body.

 Stop the bus.
 No one can be running on low or no fuel.
 Because stress will reduce your sensitivity to hearing your body’s needs, set regular schedules for eating, sleeping, and disconnecting from people and electronics.
 I know it is not easy to tell the children that you need twenty minutes alone, but you can do it.
 If this is not on your agenda, it is unlike to happen.
 So do it now.

 2. Ask for Help.